Air China: Corporate affairs

+Ownership structure

+Branding and livery

-The enterprise logo of Air China consists of an artistic phoenix pattern, the name of the airline written in calligraphy by former national leader Deng Xiaoping, and "AIR CHINA" in English.
+The enterprise logo of Air China consists of an artistic Fenghuang pattern designed by artist Han Meilin.
 The phoenix logo is also the artistic transfiguration of the word "VIP".
+The Chinese text for the name of the airline is written in calligraphy by former national leader Deng Xiaoping.
+The English name "AIR CHINA" is also present.
 Air China is a member of the Star Alliance.

-Air China is primarily based in its hub of Beijing Capital International Airport (IATA: PEK), where it operates numerous long-range aircraft on routes to North America, Europe, South America, Africa and Australia.
-Its fleet is made up of an assortment of Boeing and Airbus aircraft, including: Boeing 737s, 777s, 747s, 787s along with Airbus A319s, A320s, A321s and A330s.
-Air China also operates a second hub in Chengdu International Airport, where it primarily flies domestic routes, as well as Shanghai Pudong International Airport, where many international routes served.

 Destinations

-Air China's route network extends throughout Asia to the Middle East, Western Europe, and North America from its hubs at Beijing Capital International Airport and Chengdu Shuangliu International Airport.
+Air China's route network extends throughout Asia to the Middle East, Western Europe, and North America from its hubs at Beijing Capital International Airport and Chengdu Tianfu International Airport.
 It also currently reaches a significant number of Asian, Australian and European destinations from Shanghai.
-Some international routes operate from Chengdu, Chongqing, Dalian, Hangzhou, Kunming and Xiamen.
+Some international routes operate from Chengdu, Chongqing, Dalian, Hangzhou, Kunming and Shenzhen.
 It is one of the few world airlines that fly to all six habitable continents.

 On 10 December 2006, Air China began serving its first South American destination, São Paulo-Guarulhos (via Madrid-Barajas).
-This was the airline's longest direct flight.
-The service was initiated with a Boeing 767-300ER, but due to increased demand, the service has been upgraded to an Airbus A330-200, and later a Boeing 787-9.
+This is the airline's longest direct flight.
+The service was initiated with a Boeing 767-300ER, but due to increased demand, the service's aircraft has been modernized to an Airbus A330-200, and later to a Boeing 787-9.

-Regular flights between mainland China and Taiwan started in July 2009.
-Due to the political status of Taiwan, all Air China airframes that operate flights to and from Taiwan are required to cover the flag of the People's Republic of China on the fuselage.

-Air China introduced its new Airbus A330-300 to long-haul operations beginning with services to Düsseldorf, Germany in summer 2011.
-These aircraft provided the same two-class cabin standard as the Airbus A330-200 except that the economy cabin had no seat-back entertainment system installed (with the exception of the first two economy rows which also had increased legroom).
-Düsseldorf is now the third German destination on the Air China network.
+In summer 2011, Air China introduced the new Airbus A330-300 on long-haul services, starting with Düsseldorf, Germany.
+The aircraft featured the same two-class layout as the Airbus A330-200, but the economy cabin lacked seat-back entertainment, except in the first two rows, which also offered extra legroom.
+Düsseldorf became the third German destination in Air China's network.
 The airline launched a new Beijing-Milan-Malpensa service on 15 June 2011, complementing the airline's existing service to Milan from Shanghai.